pattlebass/Music-DJ/README.md

 * Create songs using the original samples
 * Open original MusicDJ MIDI files
 * Export the songs to the .wav format
-* Save the project you're working on for later
 * Both a Dark and a White theme are available, more in the future

 ## To be added